Computer Aids for VLSI Design

 It is now out of print, but you can find used copies at

-- 2nd edition (1994) corrects some mistakes in the first edition but is otherwise identical to the 1st edition.
+- 2nd edition (1994) corrects some mistakes in the 1st edition but is otherwise identical.

 It can be read online.